openSUSE/news-o-o/_posts/2009-06-29-opensuse-112-milestone-3-available.markdown

 ---
 author: News Team
+comments: true
 date: 2009-06-29 17:15:49+00:00
 layout: post
 link: https://news.opensuse.org/2009/06/29/opensuse-112-milestone-3-available/
+slug: opensuse-112-milestone-3-available
-title: "openSUSE 11.2 Milestone 3 Available"
+title: openSUSE 11.2 Milestone 3 Available
+wordpress_id: 1848
 categories:
 - Announcements
 - Distribution
 ---

 The openSUSE Project is pleased to announce the release of openSUSE 11.2 Milestone 3.
 Images are [ready for download](http://software.opensuse.org/developer) and testing.
 This release includes the 2.6.30 Linux kernel, KDE 4.3 beta 2, GNOME 2.27.2, OpenOffice.org 3.1.1 Alpha, and more!

 This is a **Milestone Release**, one of [several leading up to the 11.2 release](http://en.opensuse.org/Roadmap) in November.
 It may not be suitable for production systems, but should be stable enough for testing.